Radioplane Company: Wartime work

-By 1943 there was a demand for a faster version, which led to the December introduction of the OQ-3, or TDD-2.
+By 1943, there was a demand for a faster version, which led to the December introduction of the OQ-3, or TDD-2.
 This was essentially a strengthened version of the OQ-2 with a larger 8 hp O-15-3 engine that allowed it to reach 103 mph.
 It also used a single propeller in place of the OQ-2's counter-rotating variety, as the torque effects were no longer a concern for the operators.
 The OQ-3/TDD-2 was the most-produced Radioplane drone of the war era, with over 9,400 produced.

-It was on the RP-5 assembly line in 1945 that Army photographer David Conover saw a young woman assembler named Norma Jeane Dougherty, whom he thought had potential as a model.
-She was photographed working on the OQ-3, which led to a screen test for Norma Jeane, who soon changed her name to Marilyn Monroe.
+It was on the RP-5 assembly line in 1944 that Army photographer David Conover saw a young woman assembler named Norma Jeane Dougherty, whom he thought had potential as a model.
+She was photographed working on the OQ-3, which led to a screen test for Norma Jeane Dougherty, who soon changed her name to Marilyn Monroe.

-In November 1943 the company produced the OQ-7, essentially an OQ-3 with some cleanups and a new mid-mounted, slightly swept wing.
+In November 1943, the company produced the OQ-7, essentially an OQ-3 with some cleanups and a new mid-mounted, slightly swept wing.
 This reached 112 mph but was not taken into production.

 A totally new design was introduced in April 1944, the RP-8.
 This was powered by a new 22 hp O-45-1, allowing it to reach 141 mph.
 This was taken into service as the OQ-14 and TDD-3, and a larger O-45-35 engine was used by the Navy's TDD-4.
 The RP-10 tested a new low-mounted wing on an otherwise unmodified OQ-7.
 A new four-cylinder 22 hp Righter O-45 powered the RP-14 which reached 168 mph.
 A 60 hp O-60 four-cylinder engine from McCulloch Motors Corporation provided speeds of 195 mph on two experimental RP-15's (OQ-6A) in November 1944.
 Combining this engine with a totally new metal-skinned fuselage and wings produced the RP-19, which reached 140 mph.
 About 5,200 OQ-14/TDD-3's were produced.
 Adding the more powerful O-45-35 engine produced the OQ-17/TDD-4, but only small numbers were produced.

 By the end of the war the company's factory floor had expanded from 979 square feet in 1940 to 69,500 spread over five buildings, and was delivering 50 drones a day.
 The company, along with production partner Frankfort, ultimately produced nearly fifteen thousand drones during the Second World War.
 Righter's engine plant remained in Burbank, and was eventually purchased by Radioplane in May 1945.